iainctduncan/papers/source/design.rst

 a list consisting of the symbol **'print** and the number 99, and then we use **eval** to *run this list as a program*.
 The impact of this is profound:
-Lisps allow us to easily make programs that build lists of symbols and primitives, *and these lists we have built can themselves can be executed as programs*.
+Lisps allow us to easily and elegantly make programs that build lists of symbols and primitives, *and these lists we have built can themselves can be executed as programs*.

 Now to be clear, we can also build a program with a program in other high-level languages, including Python, Ruby, Lua, and JavaScript.
 However, in none of these languages is programming *on* the symbolic tokens of the language directly supported the way it is in Lisp.
-The result is that in these other language this kind of dynamic programming (also known as "meta-programming") is cumbersome, and is commonly regarded as something to be used sparingly, if at all.
+The result is that in these other language this kind of dynamic programming (also known as "meta-programming") is very involved and typically seen as something to be used only sparingly by expert programmers building reusable tools.
 In Lisp, on the other hand, manipulating lists of symbols, and later evaluating them as functions, is the very stuff of which the langauge is made.

 Now, why does this matter for a programming language for music?

 As in Lisp code, in music we use lists of symbols to represent functions, relationships, and events.
 For example, let us say I write a chord progression, such as **I vi ii V7**.
 We have a *list* of four items, each denoted by a symbol: **I**, **vi**, etc.